qugu2427/gospf/README.md

 - The security of SPF relies on the sender domain having a correctly formatted spf record.
 - Spf is NOT the only measure needed verify an email.
 - There are other spf modules in go, but most of the ones I've seen are overly complicated, messy, incomplete, and untested.
+- The 'exp' modifier is ignored & not handled by this module because no one uses it and it does not add anything to the authentication.
+SPF records with exp will work fine, you will just have to go get the explanation domain yourself.